tfb34/odin-facebook/README.md

 # Timeout

 A social network web application that allows users to connect and share with other people.
 Users can sign in with their gmail accounts and customize their profile.
-Users can create posts and upload images only visible to friends.
+You can create posts and upload images only visible to friends.
 Users can also send and accept friend requests as well as upvote posts.

 ## Getting Started
-<p>To access the app via browser, https://time-out.herokuapp.com/ .</p>
+<p>To access the app via browser, https://time-out.herokuapp.com/ .
+(Note: may take a minute to wake up that dyno over at Heroku)</p>

 <p>To get a copy of the project up and running on your local computer read on. </p>

 ### Prerequisites